cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 ## Topographic stress tensor field calculations

 ## Analytical description

-**ALL EQUATIONS WILL NEED TO BE NUMBERED IN GRL, ALSO I CHANGED YOUR NOTATION SLIGHTLY TO BE MORE CONSISTENT AND REDUCE SOME REDUNDANCIES**

 We calculate the stress tensor field induced by topography throughout eastern Tibet using methods developed by Liu and Zoback [-@liuzoback1992].
 They show that the topographic stress tensor field